HewlettPackard/oneview-ansible/oneview-ansible.md

 - For the following data, you can provide either a name  or a URI: enclosureGroupName or enclosureGroupUri, osDeploymentPlanName or osDeploymentPlanUri (on the osDeploymentSettings), networkName or networkUri (on the connections list), volumeName or volumeUri (on the volumeAttachments list), volumeStoragePoolName or volumeStoragePoolUri (on the volumeAttachments list), volumeStorageSystemName or volumeStorageSystemUri (on the volumeAttachments list), serverHardwareTypeName or  serverHardwareTypeUri, enclosureName or enclosureUri, firmwareBaselineName or firmwareBaselineUri (on the firmware), and sasLogicalJBODName or sasLogicalJBODUri (on the sasLogicalJBODs list)

 - If you define the volumeUri as null in the volumeAttachments list, it will be understood that the volume does not exist, so it will be created along with the server profile.
-Be warned that everytime this option is executed it will always be understood that a new volume needs to be created, so this will not be idempotent.
-It is strongly recommended to ensure volumes with ansible and then assign them to the desired server profile template.
+Be warned that every time this option is executed it will always be understood that a new volume needs to be created, so this will not be idempotent.
+It is strongly recommended to ensure volumes with Ansible and then assign them to the desired server profile template.

 - A sample configuration file for the config parameter can be found at: https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/oneview_config-rename.json